aaronriekenberg/rust-parallel/README.md

 ## Installation:
 Recommended:

-1. Download a pre-built release from [Github Releases](https://github.com/aaronriekenberg/rust-parallel/releases).
+1. Download a pre-built release from [Github Releases](https://github.com/aaronriekenberg/rust-parallel/releases) for Linux or MacOS.
 2. Extract the executable and put somewhere in your $PATH.

 For manual installation/update: